techidaily/site-games-able/source/_posts/resetting-ps5s-video-game-licenses.md

  Occasionally, the information in your game library is different from the information stored on the game servers.
 Restoring licenses syncs this information so that you can regain access to your games.

  There are a variety of reasons why these discrepancies occur.
 These include PlayStation Network issues, license verification errors, issues with game sharing between consoles, or even account detail changes.
-This issue can arise when you[change your PSN name](https://www.makeuseof.com/tag/how-to-change-your-psn-name/) , for example.
+This issue can arise when you [change your PSN name](https://www.makeuseof.com/tag/how-to-change-your-psn-name/) , for example.

  Restoring licenses on your PS5 does not disrupt or affect your data in any way.
 It is a safe and simple process that you can run whenever you are having trouble accessing your games and content.